Discover the Farm

 Dedicated to an early supporter of Recipe for Success Foundation who shared the vision for Hope Farms—Mickey Rosmarin, this alley of fruit trees runs from our entrance south along the Scott Street side of the farm.
 It’s a delicious start to the Farm Walk.

-This iconic open-air building sitting at the heart of our farm is the site of our shared meals and harvest celebrations, the First Saturday Markets and Earth Day along with field trips, cooking classes and so many other lovely gatherings.
+This iconic open-air building sitting at the heart of our farm is the site of our shared meals and harvest celebrations, Saturday morning yoga, the First Wednesday Markets and Earth Day along with field trips, cooking classes and so many other lovely gatherings.
 An impressive 35’x120’, the generously sized UnitedHealth Foundation Gathering Barn plays host to many events—ours and yours.

 Pollinators are critical to the healthy operation of a farm.
 And thanks to generous support of The Houston Garden Club and The River Oaks Garden Club, we have two major installations.
 The largest garden of colorful annual flowers sits between our two driveway entrances and measures 25×150 feet.
 Additional 8’x15’ beds flank the entrance to our Chefs Kitchen Garden.
+Thanks to a gift from an anonymous donor these gardens as well as our Perennial Pathways through the fields are being restored by Houston area Scout groups.
 Come be inspired for how you can create a robust habitat in your own garden.